MozillaSecurity/funfuzz/README.md

 ## Running funfuzz

-To run **all of the domfuzz and js fuzzers** which test builds every 8 hours:

-`python -u funfuzz/loopBot.py -b "--random" --target-time 28800 | tee ~/log-loopBotPy.txt`

 To run **only the js fuzzers** which compiles shells with random configurations every 8 hours and tests them: